optizio/shopify-partner-notifications-slack/README.md

 - `SLACK_CHANNEL`: The channel name to post Slack names to, e.g. #general
 - `SHOPIFY_PARTNER_ID`: Your Shopify Partner ID.
 Can be found under Settings > Account Information > Partner ID in the Partner Portal.
 - `SHOPIFY_APP_ID`: Your Shopify App's ID.
 Can be found toward the end of the url when on the App's main page in the Partner Portal.

+## Linked Resources

+The app uses the Autocode Slack linked resource to send messages to a connected Slack workspace.